katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Test fresh install on real ubuntu.

 SHOULD
-- [ ] Add parameter to allow specifying the version of postgres to use. (will require refactoring options handling)
-- [ ] Add parameter to allow specifying the version of odoo to use. (will require refactoring options handling)
 - [ ] Create odorun.sh for running one or more modules from docker.

 COULD

 WILL NOT
-- [ ] Determine default postgres version automatically per version of odoo.

 DONE:

+- [x] Determine default postgres version automatically per version of odoo.
+- [x] Add parameter to allow specifying the version of odoo to use. (will require refactoring options handling)
 - [x] Add -v for script versioning.
 - [x] Add message with command line syntax on how to install dependencies. (sudo apt-get install figlet ... docker.io)
 - [x] Add technical docs.